Dispatch Review: When Saving the City Means Managing Misfit Heroes

 Q3: Who are the main voice actors and cast members?

-The cast includes Aaron Paul, Laura Bailey, Travis Willingham, Matthew Mercer, Jeffrey Wright, Jacksepticeye, MoistCr1TiKaL, Alanah Pearce, and more.
+The cast consists of Aaron Paul, Laura Bailey, Travis Willingham, Matthew Mercer, Jeffrey Wright, Jacksepticeye, MoistCr1TiKaL Alanah Pearce and more.

 Q4: Is Dispatch available on PS5?

-Yes.
-Dispatch is available on PlayStation 5 and PC (Steam), with potential future console ports under consideration.
+Yes, Dispatch is out now on PlayStation 5 and PC (Steam), with the possibility of console ports in the future.

 Q5: What is the price of Dispatch?